supaglue-labs/supaglue/docs/docs/intro.md

 ## How it works

 When developers at B2B companies integrate with Supaglue, they are able to provide many CRM integrations to their customers.
-Supaglue enables those customers to authenticate with their CRM, and reliably sync data from those customers' CRM into Supaglue's database.
-The data is mapped to a common data model and exposed through a unified REST API that provides developers read/write access to their customer's CRMs.
+Supaglue enables those customers to authenticate with their CRM, and reliably sync data from those customers' CRMs into Supaglue's database.
+The data is mapped to a common data model and exposed through a unified REST API that provides developers read/write access to their customers' CRMs.
 Supaglue is a separate service that runs alongside your stack.
 Supaglue is open source and can be self-hosted.

 Supaglue consists of the following components: